MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-additional-apps.md

 # Create additional apps from Teams

-Creating the <!--- Add link to the first app page when ready -->first app inside a team using Power Apps app creates an environment.
+Creating the [first app](create-first-app.md) inside a team using Power Apps app creates an environment.
 After an environment is available, you can create additional apps inside a team using several methods.
 Let’s take a look at several methods you can use to create an app.

 ## Create an app from Power Apps Home